 The Walk from Fear to Faith: Trusting God with Your Fears

-- A look at the lives of several Old Testament women who learned how to overcome their fear.
+- Look at the lives of several Old Testament women who learned how to overcome their fear.

-- A process using those 4 truths to apply faith to any fear in your life.
+- Follow a process using those 4 truths to apply faith to any fear in your life.

 The lessons are short and easy, designed for anyone regardless of your experience with the Bible.
 Don’t wait.
 Give this book a try and learn to trust God with your fears.